 Codependency deserves its own section because it’s something that turns up quite often in families struggling with addiction.
 Codependent relationships form between the addict and the enabler, which is usually a parent or spouse.
 It can be dangerous for both individuals.

 In a codependent relationship, both people are attached to each other.
 One person is the addict.
 The other person focuses on the addict’s needs to the extent that they don’t think of themselves.
-This harmful relationship pattern causes the enabler to put the addict’s needs ahead of their own, and both behaviors (the addiction and the enabling) reinforce each other.
+This harmful relationship pattern causes the enabler to put the addict’s needs ahead of their own.
+Both behaviors (the addiction and the enabling) reinforce each other.

 While it’s true that codependency is destructive, most people don’t do this on purpose.
 Instead, they believe they are protecting their loved one.
 However, when addicts don’t have any consequences to their behaviors, they’ll never have a reason to stop using.
 Therefore, making excuses, paying their bills and avoiding rehab in Phoenix AZ allow the addiction to progress.